flowersteam/flowersteam.github.io/_posts/2022-04-27-architect_builder_problem.md

 layout:	post
 title: 'Guiding and Learning Without Common Ground: a New Interactive Learning Paradigm'
 date: 2022-04-27
-summary: Humans have an outstanding ability to teach and learn form each other without relying on pre-established communication protocol (not even expressing rewards).
-Could machine do the same?
-In this blog post we propose a new interactive learning paradigm to investigate this question.
+summary: Can machines teach and learn from each other without a shared protocol?
+We introduce the Architect-Builder Problem, a new interactive learning paradigm to investigate this question.

 categories:	jekyll
 permalink: architect_builder_problem
+thumbnail: /images/posts/2022-04-27-architect_builder_problem/baby-stacking-cubes.jpg
 use_math: true
+tags: [machine-autotelic-learning, interactive-learning, communication, multi-agent, social-learning]
 authors:

 - name: 'Tristan Karch'